Azure/autorest.java/cadl-extension/readme.md

 ## Temporary Demonstration for Convenience Methods

-To enable generating convenience method for an operation or a group, adding `convenienceMethod` decorator to the operation of the interface in CADL.
+To enable generating convenience method for an operation or a group, add `convenienceMethod` decorator to the operation of the interface in CADL.

 E.g.
 ```typescript